puls369ar/chainlink-node-creation-flow/README.md

 ![Chainlink Node Architecture](https://github.com/puls369ar/chainlink-node-creation-flow/blob/main/images/chainlinkNodeArchitecture.svg)

 Above is visual representation of chainlink node architecture.
-Also there are contracts and hardhat [script](#) (available soon) present in this repo, covering all the steps discussed above.
+Also there are contracts and hardhat [script](https://github.com/puls369ar/chainlink-node-creation-flow/blob/main/code/chainlink-create-flow.ts)  present in this repo, covering all the steps discussed above.
 Finally, at the end  we need to create a job and provide it with Operator's address for it to know which Oracle is it interacting with.
 In node's GUI go to `Jobs->New Job`, in a text area we need to specify `TOML` syntax instructions that will fetch the data from the offchain APIs.
 In our example the job will request simple ETH/USD price with default `TOML` code
 ```toml